iggredible/Learn-Vim/ch3_opening_and_searching_files.md

 :vim /foo/ app/controllers/**/*.rb
 ```

 After running that command, you will be redirected to the first result.
 Vim's `vim` search command uses `quickfix` operation.
 To see all search results, run `:copen`.
 This opens a `quickfix` window.
-Here are some useful quickfix commands to get you productive immmediately:
+Here are some useful quickfix commands to get you productive immediately:

 ```
 :copen        Open the quickfix window